javaee/jms-spec/pages/JMSListener3.md

 Here is a proposed minimum wording.
 This would be a new section (arbitrarily numbered 16.5 here) in a new chapter 16 defining JMS MDBs in more detail.
 It will follow a number of previous sections which define how JMS MDBs are configured.

-<table style="text-align:left; margin-left:16px"> <tr> <td style="text-align:left;">
-<h3>16.
+>16.
 JMS message-driven beans
-==== 16.5 Exceptions thrown by message callback methods
+>16.5 Exceptions thrown by message callback methods
+>

-An application-defined callback method of a JMS MDB may throw checked exceptions (where allowed by the method signature) or `RuntimeException`s.
+>An application-defined callback method of a JMS MDB may throw checked exceptions (where allowed by the method signature) or `RuntimeException`s.
+>

-The `onMessage` method of a JMS MDB that implements `MessageListener` may throw `RuntimeException`s.
+>The `onMessage` method of a JMS MDB that implements `MessageListener` may throw `RuntimeException`s.
+>

-All exceptions thrown by message callback methods must be handled by the container as defined in the EJB 3.2 specification section 9.3.4 "Exceptions thrown from Message-Driven Bean Message Listener methods".
+>All exceptions thrown by message callback methods must be handled by the container as defined in the EJB 3.2 specification section 9.3.4 "Exceptions thrown from Message-Driven Bean Message Listener methods".
 This defines whether or not any container-managed transaction is committed or rolled back by the container.
 It also defines whether or not the MDB instance is discarded, whether or not the exception is required to be logged, and what exception is re-thrown to the resource adapter (if a resource adapter is being used).
+>

-If a resource adapter is being used it must catch any checked exceptions or `RuntimeException`s thrown by the callback method.
+>If a resource adapter is being used it must catch any checked exceptions or `RuntimeException`s thrown by the callback method.
+>

-If a message is being delivered to the callback method of a MDB using container-managed transaction demarcation, and the resource adapter had called the `beforeDelivery` method on the `javax.resource.spi.endpoint.MessageEndpoint` prior to invoking the callback method then it must call the `afterDelivery` method afterwards even if the callback method threw a checked exception or `RuntimeException`.
+>If a message is being delivered to the callback method of a MDB using container-managed transaction demarcation, and the resource adapter had called the `beforeDelivery` method on the `javax.resource.spi.endpoint.MessageEndpoint` prior to invoking the callback method then it must call the `afterDelivery` method afterwards even if the callback method threw a checked exception or `RuntimeException`.
 This ensures that the container-managed transaction is rolled back or committed by the container as required by the EJB specification.
+>

-If a message is being delivered to the callback method of a MDB, and auto-acknowledge or dups-ok-acknowledge mode is being used, and the callback method throws a checked exception or a `RuntimeException` then the message will be automatically redelivered.
+>If a message is being delivered to the callback method of a MDB, and auto-acknowledge or dups-ok-acknowledge mode is being used, and the callback method throws a checked exception or a `RuntimeException` then the message will be automatically redelivered.
 The number of times a JMS provider will redeliver the same message before giving up is provider-dependent.
 The JMSRedelivered message header field will be set, and the JMSXDeliveryCount message property incremented, for a message redelivered under these circumstances.

-</td></tr></table>

 The proposed minimum wording above essentially extends the wording already used in the JMS specification for Java SE message listeners to cover JMS MDBs: